Recording contract: Copyrights, payment and royalties

 Record companies put forth huge sums of money to produce, release, and promote an album.
 Recording time, manufacturing, packaging, photos, distribution, marketing, and music videos are just some of the areas where the label must spend money on an act it has signed.
 The label usually absorbs these expenses, but in some artists' contracts, some of this money may be due back to the label, unless otherwise worded.
 Advances (upfront money that is paid directly to a recording artist) are normally always owed back to the label.
 Once (and if) the advance has been paid back from record sales, the artist then begins to see royalty payments for additional sales.

 Advancing an act money is a risk the label endures as it does not know how well the act's album will sell.
 Capitol Records suspended Linda Ronstadt's contract in the early 1970s, as Capitol had spent more money on Ronstadt then it had yielded.
 She continued to tour partly to pay Capitol back for her 1960s deal, and a string of hits in the mid-1970s allowed her to finally clear the debt.

-Record companies expect to make a profit, and little concern themselves with a given performer's lack of business or financial savvy, as artists such as George Michael have discovered.
-"Walking out" on a deal is very difficult or nearly impossible, as is attempting to strike a new deal without completing an old one.
-Donna Summer signed a new deal with Geffen Records in 1980, and released an album on Geffen.
+Record companies expect to make a profit, and do not tend to concern themselves with a given performer's lack of business or financial savvy, as artists such as George Michael have discovered.
+"Walking out" on a deal is very difficult, as is attempting to strike a new deal without completing an old one.
+Donna Summer signed a new deal with Geffen Records in 1980, and released two albums on Geffen.
 She was then told by her previous label, Polygram Records, that she owed them another album, per her agreement.
 She recorded and delivered an album to Polygram that the label released, and it became a hit.
 Summer then went back to recording for Geffen Records for her next project.
-The Mamas & the Papas were forced into a reunion, years after their 1968 breakup, by the letter of their Dunhill Records contract, which required one more album to be completed -which became 1971's People Like Us.
+The Mamas & the Papas were forced into a reunion, years after their 1968 breakup, by the letter of their Dunhill Records contract, which required one more album to be completed – which became 1971's People Like Us.